-By: Natalie R. Manor
+By: Natalie R. Manor, President

-As professionals, we are usually striving to improve our communication skills by taking speech classes, honing our presentation skills, or participating in ways of producing increased influence.
+As professionals, we are striving to improve our communication skills by taking speech classes, honing our presentation skills, or participating in ways of producing increased influence.
 We feel the better we are at getting our point across or communicating ideas, the better we are at communicating.

 To determine how to improve your listening abilities, you need to evaluate yourself on how well you listen to others.
 Do you stop what you are doing when others speak?
 Do you reflect back what you hear to create clarity?
 Do you ask questions?

 Highly effective leaders always have an eye on productivity and efficiency.
 You can see the connection between effective listening and productivity, customer service, and employee attitudes.
 The results of effective listening by executive leaders impact the overall enterprise in both strategic and tactical ways.
-You can improve efficiency, increase team productivity, and advance customer service initiatives simply by improving your listening as a leader.
+You can improve efficiency, increase team productivity, and advance customer service initiatives simply by improving your listening skills as a leader.